dovecot/documentation/docs/core/config/mail_cache.md

 * Some (but not all) of the IMAP ENVELOPE headers:

-  `hdr.date hdr.subject hdr.from hdr.tohdr.cc hdr.bcc hdr.message-id hdr.in-reply-to`
+  `hdr.date hdr.subject hdr.from hdr.to hdr.cc hdr.bcc hdr.message-id hdr.in-reply-to`

 * `hdr.content-type hdr.references`